deciduously/music/post.md

 However, at the end of the day, it's just the thing in the cover image.

-While the complete runnable source code is embedded within this post, the full project can also be found on [GitHub](https://github.com/deciduously/music) along with this Markdown.
+While the complete runnable source code is embedded within this post, the full project can also be found on [GitHub](https://github.com/deciduously/music) along with some [pre-compiled binaries](https://github.com/deciduously/music/releases/tag/v0.1.0).
 Feel free to make a PR!
-I'll keep it in sync here.

 ## Table of Contents